A Ranking Game for Imitation Learning: Theory

 The convex function $f(x)=\frac{1-x}{1+x}$ in $\mathbb{R}^+$ defines an $f$-divergence.
 Under this generator function, the LHS of Equation~\ref{eq:upper_bound_final} defines an $f$-divergence between the state-visitations of the agent $\rho^\pi(s,a)$ and the expert $\rho^E(s,a)$.
 Hence, we have that

-This bound shows that the equilibrium of the ranking game is a near-optimal imitation learning solution when the policy optimization error $\epsilon_{\pi}$ and the ranking loss generalization error $\epsilon_{r}$ are low (numerator) and the intended performance gap $k$ between the agent and expert's visitations is high (denominator). \end{proof}
+This bound shows that the equilibrium of the ranking game is a near-optimal imitation learning solution when ranking loss target $k$ trades off effectively with the policy optimization error $\epsilon_{\pi}$ and reward generalization error $\epsilon_{r}$.
+We note that, since $k\le R_{max}$ we can get the tightest bound when $k=R_{max}$.
+Now, in imitation learning both $k$ and $R_{max}$ are tunable hyperparameters.
+We vary $k$ while keeping $k=R_{max}$ and observe in appendix~\ref{ap:reward_range_experiments} that this hyperparameter can significantly affect learning performance.